×

 What do expats in Bamberg appreciate most about the local culture?

 "Expats in Bamberg often appreciate the city's rich history and well-preserved architecture, which includes a large number of medieval and baroque buildings.
 They also enjoy the local beer culture, as Bamberg is known for its unique smoked beer and numerous breweries.
 The city's commitment to preserving its traditions is also appreciated, with many festivals and events throughout the year that celebrate local customs and history.
 Expats also value the friendly and welcoming nature of the local people, who are often more than willing to share their culture and traditions with newcomers.
 The city's size is also a plus, as it is small enough to feel intimate and community-oriented, but large enough to offer a variety of amenities and activities.
-The beautiful surrounding nature and opportunities for outdoor activities are also highly appreciated," said one expat who made the move to Bamberg.
+The beautiful surrounding nature and opportunities for outdoor activities are also highly appreciated," wrote one member in Bamberg.

 What do expats find most challenging?